How to Become a Compliance Officer

 Upward Mobility

 Compliance officers typically possess management skills and industry expertise that can help them to move between careers.
 Positions with overlapping responsibilities, such as internal auditor or accountant, may be accessible.
-Switching careers might require additional training, but compliance officers should already meet most requirements.
+Switching careers might require additional training, but some officers should already meet most of the compliance officer requirements.

 After gaining field experience, compliance officers can pursue more advanced roles.
 They may have access to financial analyst, financial manager, or health services manager roles.
 According to the BLS, financial analysts earned a median annual wage of $81,410, financial managers made $131,710, and health services managers took home $101,340.